deepset-ai/haystack-integrations/integrations/amazon-bedrock.md

 ### AmazonBedrockChatGenerator

-To use this integration for chat models, initialize a `AmazonBedrockChatGenerator` with the model name and aws credentials:
+To use this integration for chat models, initialize an `AmazonBedrockChatGenerator` with the model name and aws credentials:

 Currently, the following models are supported:
 - Anthropic's Claude
 - Meta's Llama 2

 ```python
 from haystack_integrations.components.generators.amazon_bedrock import AmazonBedrockChatGenerator